For COVID-19 and vaccination updates, view our information for the community. If you're experiencing symptoms, call your primary care provider.

 While COVID-19 affects people differently, its attack on the respiratory system is a common symptom – making it all the more dangerous if you have COPD.
 In fact, the Centers for Disease Control and Prevention (CDC) lists COPD as an underlying medical condition that puts you at a higher risk for severe illness if you have COVID-19.

-And by severe, the CDC means just that: “Severe illness from COVID-19 is defined as hospitalization, admission to the ICU, intubation or mechanical ventilation, or death.”
+And by severe, the CDC means just that: “Severe outcomes are defined as hospitalization, admission to the intensive care unit (ICU), intubation or mechanical ventilation, or death."

 We’re still learning about COVID-19, but we believe that people with COPD are less able to tolerate the lung inflammation that COVID-19 can cause.
 While many people without underlying conditions tolerate such inflammation and recover relatively quickly, it can be a much different story if you have COPD.
 In some cases, you may develop severe illness requiring oxygen therapy or even intubation and a ventilator.

 And when someone requires a ventilator, outcomes often are much worse.
 It can take weeks, months or longer to recover, and lung function may never match what it was before illness.

 That all emphasizes what so many have said about COVID-19: Our efforts to stop its transmission are crucial to the health and safety of the more vulnerable among us.

 Keep doing the basics: Again, it’s important that people with COPD take care of themselves by taking their prescribed medications, avoiding triggers that worsen their symptoms and seeing their health care provider regularly.
 It’s also wise to stay current on CDC guidelines and recommendations and to reach out to your provider with questions.

 Get vaccinated: People with COPD are at higher risk for serious issues from certain vaccine-preventable diseases.
 But you can protect yourself by making sure you're up to date on your immunizations, including: